chiemenz/AzureML-AutoML-and-Hyperdrive-Demo/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
+The class imbalance should be circumvented e.g. by stratified sampling while performing the train test split or by upsampling the underrepresented class.
 For hyperparameter Tuning also the data pre-processing of continuous variables should be investigated.
 E.g. log-normalization vs. Min-max scaling ...
 Also missing value imputation might be help to include more datapoints if there are any missing values.
 A neural network model might yield some improvement as well ==> since it is a completely different architecture which was not yet tested